Loading blog...

 What Automated Due Diligence Looks Like in Practice

-| Up to 70%reduction in document processing costs achieved by banks using KlearStack IDPSource: KlearStack Banking Document Automation |
+| Up to 70% reduction in document processing costs achieved by banks using KlearStack IDP. |

 Common Challenges in Due Diligence Checking and What They Actually Mean

-| Challenge | Surface-Level Description | Root Cause |
+| Challenge | Surface Description | Root Cause |

 |---|---|---|

-| Evolving regulations | Staying current with FinCEN, FATF, and national changes | Manual workflows cannot scale to absorb new rule sets without headcount increases. |
+| Evolving regulations | Staying current with FinCEN, FATF, RBI changes | Manual workflows cannot scale to absorb new rule sets without headcount. |

-| High document volumes | Processing thousands of identity and financial documents | Legacy systems require templates; new document formats break them.
-IDP eliminates this dependency. |
+| High document volumes | Processing thousands of identity and financial documents | Legacy systems need templates; new formats break them.
+IDP removes the dependency. |

-| Customer experience friction | Long onboarding delays frustrate legitimate customers | 87% of corporate treasurers have abandoned banking applications due to inefficient onboarding.
-(Encompass Corporation, 2024) |
+| Customer-experience friction | Long onboarding delays frustrate legitimate customers | 87% of corporate treasurers have abandoned applications over slow onboarding (Encompass, 2024). |

-| Identifying high-risk customers | Accurately flagging PEPs, sanctions hits, adverse media | Manual cross-referencing of databases cannot scale beyond a few hundred checks daily per analyst. |
+| Identifying high-risk customers | Flagging PEPs, sanctions hits, adverse media | Manual cross-referencing cannot scale beyond a few hundred checks daily per analyst. |

-| Data quality and audit trails | Maintaining clean, regulator-ready records | Manual entry carries a 4–8% error rate.
-Automated extraction creates immutable audit trails automatically. |
+| Data quality and audit trails | Maintaining clean, regulator-ready records | Manual entry carries a 4 to 8% error rate.
+Automated extraction creates immutable trails. |

 Conclusion